 Supporting the advancement of women and girls is an increasingly popular and worthy goal, but it can be complex from a charitable giving perspective.
 I recently talked it over with Melanie Schnoll Begun, Head of Philanthropy Management at Morgan Stanley.
-Here, she shares some ideas about how individuals who have a passion for helping women and girls can define their focus and have the most impact.
+Here, she shares some ideas about how individuals who have a passion for women’s charities and helping women and girls can define their focus and have the most impact.

 Melanie Schnoll Begun: Supporting women and girls through philanthropy can take many forms.
 It can range from supporting women’s health issues like breast cancer or maternal health, to funding scholarships that encourage more young women to study STEAM (Science, Technology, Engineering, Art and Mathematics), to advocating for equal pay and upward mobility in the workforce.
 The key is to think about how specific initiatives supporting women can be incorporated into areas of your overall giving plan like education and healthcare.

 CS: Do you typically think about this work in more of a domestic or international context?

 MSB: I think of this work as designed to tackle global issues.
 Issues like maternal health, domestic violence and breast cancer affect women everywhere.
 I personally support causes that address these issues, and I also believe in investing in organizations that support women entrepreneurs.

 CS: Why focus on women and girls as opposed to everyone?
 How would you respond to those who say this discriminates against men and boys?